 The NGSS is expected to begin implementation in schools that have adopted these standards starting in 2017 at the earliest.
 The science curriculum framework based on NGSS was completed in 2016.
 Please note that U.S. science standards vary by state.
 (The information on this page is intended as a guideline only.
 If you need to cover evolution, please refer to your state guidelines for specific requirement details.)

-Since it’s rather new, I’ve listed the most important ideas about NGSS here:
+I’ve listed the most important ideas about NGSS here: